V-Sekai/.github/profile/README.md

-## About V-Sekai

-We believe social VR should be a truly community-driven experience.
-For this to be realised, we believe the entire software stack should be available, moddable, and tweakable from the source up, in order to ensure V-Sekai develops into the best platform it can possibly be.

 ### Who are we?

 We are a small group of developers and VR enthusiasts who felt there was a need for a project like this.
 Many of us already love the existing offerings out there, but wanted our own self-sustainable platform which could survive on the backs of its community, rather than being tied to the life of a company and a small group of individuals with exclusive control over its direction.